amituuush/dish-app/README.md

 # Dish Application
+This app lets a user find the cheapest (or most expensive) food item of their searching.
+Simply enter a food item into the search bar, look through the list of options and/or find them on the map!

+# Technical Specifications
 * Frontend built using React as a View layer, Webpack as a module bundler and SASS as a css-preprocessor
 * Foursquare API
 * Google Maps API